How do Bees Reproduce?

 Queen Replacement

 Queens do not life forever.
-If her egg laying or her queen pheromones level drops, the colony will make plans to replace her.
-Yes, sometimes they kill the old queen in order to make room for her replacement.
+If her egg laying performance or her bee pheromones level drops, the colony will make plans to replace her.
+They will kill the old queen bee and select very young female larvae for a replacement.

-Once the first virgin queen emerges from her cell, she stings the other virgin queens to death with her smooth stinger.
+The first virgin queen to emerge from her cells will seek out and kill the other queen prospects.
 After a few days, she is ready to take her mating flight and start the process anew.

 Cape Bees Reproduce Asexually